jsaenzBimcv/BIMCV-MIDAS-PROJECT/Models/Segmentation_Models/Unet2d_Vertebrae/README.md

 - weights-path (str): the path to the model weights file, .h5 extension.
 Weights of the models in: <a href="https://bimcv.cipf.es/bimcv-projects/project-midas/">MIDAS project</a>

+- save_path(str): the path to the save screenshots of the MRI image and segmentation predicted, if save-path is empty them screenshots will not be saved

+Returns:
+- segmentation (np.ndarray) :  segmented image, the shape [slice][width][height][class]

 Intersection over Union (IoU) [(Long et al., 2015)](#2) was used as the metric to compare the performance of the evaluated network architectures.